-Bicycle crossings with exclusive turning lanes would be maintained WB at NE Broadway and N Williams (3 on Figure 3-9).
-In addition, bicycles crossings with exclusive turn lanes would be added EB/WB at NE Broadway and N Larrabee Avenue (1 on Figure 3-9) by the NE Broadway Multimodal Improvements Project that would also be present in the No-Build Alternative and is not part of the Revised Build Alternative.
-The additional signals at the intersection of NE Weidler and N Vancouver (EB), NE Weidler and N Williams (NB), and N Williams and NE Hancock (NB) would create a safer and more comfortable biking experience for EB and NB cyclists traversing the cover area.
+Existing protected bicycle crossings with exclusive turning lanes would be maintained WB at N/NE Broadway and N Williams (3 on Figure 3-9) in the Revised Build Alternative.
+In addition, protected bicycle crossings with exclusive turn lanes would be added EB/WB at N Broadway and N Larrabee (1 on Figure 3-9) by the NE Broadway Multimodal Improvements Project; therefore, that protection would be present in both the No-Build Alternative and the Revised Build Alternative.
+The additional bicycle signals at the intersection of N Weidler and N Vancouver (EB), N Williams and N/NE Hancock (NB), and N Broadway and N Vancouver in the 2-Way Ramsay Design Option would create a safer and more comfortable biking experience for EB, NB, and SB cyclists traversing the cover area.